- What do you need to know about electrical fuses?

 Not to be confused with a circuit breaker, (Below) these are more common in older houses with a dedicated fuse box.

-The glass body is replaced with ceramic, allowing it to survive higher temperatures and therefore have higher current ratings.
+The glass body is replaced with ceramic, allowing the fuse to survive higher temperatures and therefore have a higher current rating flow on a circuit.

 3. Car fuses or RV fuses